Eliot Spitzer: Prostitution scandal

 On March 10, 2008, The New York Times reported that Spitzer had patronized a high-priced escort service called Emperors Club VIP and met for two hours with a $1,000-an-hour call girl.
 This information originally came to the attention of authorities from a federal wiretap.
-During a six month span, Spitzer had at least seven or eight liaisons with women from the agency and paid more than $15,000.
-According to published reports, investigators alleged that Spitzer paid up to $80,000 for prostitutes over a period of several years while he was attorney general, and later as governor.
-Spitzer first drew the attention of federal investigators when his bank reported suspicious money transfers under the anti-money laundering provisions of the Bank Secrecy Act and the Patriot Act.
+Over a six-month period, Spitzer had at least seven or eight appointments with women from the agency and paid it more than $15,000.
+According to published reports, investigators alleged that Spitzer paid up to $80,000 for prostitutes over a period of several years while he was attorney general and, later, as governor.
+Spitzer first drew the attention of federal investigators when his bank reported suspicious money transfers under the anti–money laundering provisions of the Bank Secrecy Act and the Patriot Act.
 The resulting investigation was triggered by the belief that Spitzer might have been hiding bribe proceeds and led to the discovery of the prostitution ring.

-Later on March 10, Spitzer held a press conference apologizing to his family and to the public.
+Later on March 10, with his wife standing near the podium, Spitzer held a press conference apologizing to his family and to the public.
 He added, "I must now dedicate some time to regain the trust of my family".

 Following Spitzer's March 10 press conference, New York State Assembly Republican Minority Leader James Tedisco and Republican New York Representative Peter King separately called for his resignation.
 Tedisco later announced that he would initiate impeachment proceedings in the State Assembly if Spitzer did not resign.

-The prostitution scandal became international news.
+The governor's prostitution scandal became international news.